srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 `anycast-gw anycast-gw-mac [mac-address]`

 :   The MAC address configured with this option is the anycast gateway MAC address and is associated to the IP address for that subinterface.
-If this is ommitted, the anycast gateway MAC address is auto-derived from the VRRP MAC address group range, as specified in RFC 9135..
+If this is omitted, the anycast gateway MAC address is auto-derived from the VRRP MAC address group range, as specified in RFC 9135..

 `arp learn-unsolicited [true|false]`